mateopc/KCalendar/README.md

 # KCalendar
-Python program which adds events corresponding to the upcoming Karmine Corp LoL games to a specified GCalendar.
+Python program which adds events corresponding to the upcoming Karmine Corp LoL matches to a specified GCalendar.

 # How to use it ?
 ## Prerequisites